 Below summarizes the differences between a LULA elevator and full commercial elevator so that you can more clearly understand why LULA may be the perfect mobility solution for your building:

-- LULA pit depth is 14 inches below level of the lowest landing; a commercial heavy use elevator requires a pit depth of 4 feet.
+- LULA pit depth is 14 inches below level of the lowest landing; a commercial heavy-use elevator requires a pit depth of 4 feet, almost 4 times the depth required by a LULA elevator.

-- LULA’s overhead clearance of 114 inches above the top landing for existing buildings and 134 inches for new construction is less than commercial elevators
+- LULA’s overhead clearance of 114 inches above the top landing for existing buildings and 134 inches for new construction is almost 2 feet less than commercial elevators.

-- LULA elevators’ machine rooms occupy less space as their speed and distance of travel are limited.
-Today’s new LULA designs also offer MRL Machine Room Less elevators.
+- LULA elevators’ machine rooms occupy less space as their speed and distance of travel are less requiring less powerful large equipment.
+Plus, today’s new LULA designs also offer MRL (Machine Room Less) elevators.

 - Construction requirements are less costly due to: